Snapshot-based public health archive

 What is HealthArchive.ca?

-What this demo is (and isn't)
+What this site is (and isn't)